 The band never rest in one spot for long, cycling through dynamically juxtaposed discharges in tracks like “To Lose A Whale“, “The Intensity Of Frenchness“, and “Specialman“.
 I feel I should warn you the latter song, “Specialman“, has nuances that will quickly hook themselves into your head and might possibly drive you mad.
 They arrive in moments of infectiously upbeat, jazz-infused slights but before the song’s end, they take on a heavier, menacing quality.

 Two selections really stand out here, setting themselves apart by possessing an altogether different feel to them.
 The first is the seeming title track, “The Final Frontier (Dan II)” that finds FORREST in their most metallic state.
 Most of the song is spent hammering out tight-knit, aggressive interactions that become more and more ominous as the song plays out.

 The other is EP ending “Vacation (…Don’t Ever Come Back)“, the most uniquely different number of these six.
 Tranquil and sedate, this one feels as if it will lull you into a state of slumber should you allow it to.
 Accentuated in one section with flutes and a quasar-like ripple of synths, the meandering delivery of “Vacation (…Don’t Ever Come Back)” is freeing.

-Yes, FORREST do exceedingly well in their representing Kentucky with their new EP recording, ‘Final Frontier‘.
+Yes, FORREST does exceedingly well in their representing Kentucky with their new EP recording, ‘Final Frontier‘.
 It reveals that not only is this a promising, talented bunch with stellar songwriting skills, but – shocker – I’m pretty sure that age-wise they are all still in their teens.
-If they have these type of abilities already developed, just imagine the caliber of musicians they would become over time.
+If they have these types of abilities already developed, just imagine the caliber of musicians they would become over time.